How “Love & Magic” Happens: Chef Reine Bayoc’s ANEW Debut

 “Bringing your community up with you is important,” Reine says.
 “I didn’t get here by myself, so I’m highlighting my community – especially other Black- and minority-owned businesses – however I can.”
 All the vegetables in her dishes, for example, will come from Bohlen Family Farms, a Black-owned farm in the Ferguson area.
-Drinks will feature juices from PuraVegan Cafe & Yoga, a woman of color-run eatery and studio in the DeBaliviere Place neighborhood.
+Drinks will feature juices from PuraVegan Cafe & Yoga, a woman-run eatery and studio in the DeBaliviere Place neighborhood.
 And the dairy in vegetarian selections will be products of Fox River Dairy, a small family-run establishment Reine’s worked with for over ten years.

 Reine’s practices in food sourcing parallel the outlook that motivated the Bayocs’ decision to volunteer as Bigs with BBBSEMO in the early 1990’s.
 “It was a priority for us to be mentors with an organization serving a population of children that reflected who we are,” says Reine.
 “We were young back then, but felt strongly we needed to give back in big and small ways.”

 Being an ANEW Test Kitchen resident chef also spotlights a connection that’s long characterized Reine’s personal and professional journey: the kinship between mentorship and cooking.
 “The food service industry is full of searchers, wanderers, believers,” she says.
 “Over the years I’ve worked with staff who aren’t quite sure of who they are yet – people finding themselves, like mentees finding themselves.”

 “They’re both about building and learning processes,” Reine says, “where you’re both teacher and student.
 And that applies to every relationship in life.”